 For your mammography procedure, you will have to undress above the waist.
 You will be provided with a gown to wear.
-You will then stand in front of an x-ray machine equipped to perform 3D mammography, and a technologist will position one of your breasts on a platform with a transparent plastic plate.
+You will then stand in front of an X-ray machine equipped to perform 3D mammography, and a technologist will position one of your breasts on a platform with a transparent plastic plate.
 The technician will adjust the platform to match your height and assist you in positioning your head, arms, and torso.
-An upper plate will compress the breast for a few seconds, allowing an unobstructed view of the breast tissue.
+An upper plate will compress the breast for a few seconds, allowing an unobstructed view of the tissue.

 The 3D mammogram machine will move above you from one side to the other as it captures images.
 You may be asked to hold your breath for a few seconds and to stand still.
 After capturing images, the pressure on your breast is released, and you will need to change position for the subsequent images.
 The technician will repeat the process on your other breast.
-The entire procedure can be performed in 5-10 minutes.
+The entire procedure can be performed in 5 to 10 minutes.

 Breast Ultrasound for Safe Diagnosis

-A breast ultrasound does not replace the need for a mammogram, but we typically perform one to check abnormal results from a 3D mammogram.
+Breast ultrasound does not replace the need for a mammogram, but we typically perform one to check abnormal results from a 3D mammogram.

-Clear Results with Breast Biopsy
+Precise Results With Breast Biopsy